Zushisan/tweeter/README.md

 - md5
 - MongoDB
 - cookie-session
+- Bcrypt

 ## Guidelines and Info

 The current version support persistent Tweet via the MongoDB database.
 User will have to Register and/or Login to Tweet.

-The current version does not support persistent User as they are stored in memory.
+The current version does support persistent User via the MongoDB database.

-You can Register as any user or use email: "User" password: "pass" as a testing user.
+You will have to Register any account before using Tweeter.

 ## Screenshots